iansan5653/gas-ts-template/readme.md

 The template comes with a built-in configuration file for [GitHub Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows).
-The workflow is configured to run on every push to the `master` branch as well as on every Pull Request as a Check, and it simply checks the code to ensure that it passes linting and is buildable (has no type/syntax errors).
+The workflow is configured to run on every push to the `main` branch as well as on every Pull Request as a Check, and it simply checks the code to ensure that it passes linting and is buildable (has no type/syntax errors).
 This is known as _continuous integration_ and provides a form of automated testing to ensure that your project's code is always valid.

-For larger projects where more than one developer will be collaborating, it is reccomended to protect the `master` branch and only allow changes to it through Pull Requests in which all checks pass.
+For larger projects where more than one developer will be collaborating, it is reccomended to protect the `main` branch and only allow changes to it through Pull Requests in which all checks pass.
 You can learn more about this from GitHub's
 [help articles](https://help.github.com/en/github/administering-a-repository/about-protected-branches).